redox-os/book/src/porting-applications.md

 """
 ```

-The `export` will active the `OPENSSL_DIR` variable on the environment, this variable is implemented by the application build system, it's a way to specify the custom OpenSSL path to the application's build system, as you can see, when the `òpenssl` recipe is added to the `dependencies = []` section its sources go to the `sysroot` folder.
+The `export` will activate the `OPENSSL_DIR` variable in the environment, this variable is implemented by the application build system.
+It's a way to specify the custom OpenSSL path to the application's build system, as you can see, when the `openssl` recipe is added to the `dependencies = []` section its sources go to the `sysroot` folder.

 Now the application build system is satisfied with the OpenSSL sources, the `cookbook_cargo` function calls Cargo to build it.